01yzzyu/yzzyu.github.io/_pages/about.md

 2024.01: 🔥🔥🔥Our project, entitled UNet-Centric MambaMorph: A Comprehensive Visual Mamba Framework Enhanced with Cross-Scan and Semi-Supervised Learning for Medical Segmentation, has been selected as an outstanding undergraduate project in the Central Universities Basic Research Fund (Barley Plan).

+2024.06: Work as a data analysis assistant in Product Operation Intern of Smart Home Department,iFLYTEK Co., Ltd.

 2023.05: 🔥🔥 Our paper [Toward enhancing environmental quality in OECD countries: Role of municipal waste, renewable energy, environmental innovation, and environmental policy](https://doi.org/10.1016/j.renene.2023.05.044) is accepted to TOP Renewable Energy!
 A collabrative work with Mengying Su.

 2023.03: 🔥 Our paper [Analysis and Forecast of GDP of Gansu Province based on ARIMA Model](https://kns.cnki.net/kcms2/article/abstract?v=5UWSsHjGZiG4_hfQdJi2g45CsnhSUqAQWLr8QGITMYDA17gfF5JJx5zplDrZWLEtUw_cwdGQB4McAih5ZHCedzgYrtUdVTeeg8lwHr4Mw1ptUxJGRhILZmxdAXcxNVzRIf7iDdCVtPE=&uniplatform=NZKPT&flag=copy) is accepted to Chinese Market( Chinese core journal)!